Ex-CIA leader: 'Surprised' unverified intel given to Trump

 He also said that the memos on which the summary from the intelligence community was based contain information that he knows to be true, some that he knows to be false, and some that is contradictory.

-"This is what you see when you look at raw intelligence," Morell told Christiane Amanpour.
+"This is what you see when you look at raw intelligence," he said.
 "I last night read the entire 18 memos, the 35 pages," Morell said.
 "I was looking at things that I knew -- small bits of information that I knew were true."

 "I saw stuff that was absolutely not true -- small bits.
 I saw a bunch of stuff that I had no idea.
 I saw stuff that was contradictory."